ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 1. The system displays 7 calendar days (configurable) for the Individual to select a slot
 1. Calendar day\s which are  Holidays for the selected Registration center are Greyed out or not shown to the user
 1. For a Selected Registration Center 8 hours (configurable) are considered as working hours
-1. An Individual can view time slots of 15 mins (configurable) each for the selected calendar day and view Available spots for every time slot shown in the selected calendar day
+1. An Individual can view time slots of 15 mins (configurable) each for the selected calendar day and view Available slots for every time slot shown in the selected calendar day

 ### 2.4.3 Cancel Appointment
 1. An Individual can opt to cancel selected Appointment\s against application which is\are in Booked Status.